 Health care during a temporary stay in the Czech Republic for EU insured persons

-Information about contracting medical providers in the place of stay and other information concerning health care during the temporary stay in the Czech Republic are available here.
+Information about contracted medical providers and other information concerning healthcare during your temporary stay in the Czech Republic are available here.

 In case of any problems concerning healthcare during your stay in the Czech Republic you can also contact us:

 Kancelář zdravotního pojištění (Health Insurance Bureau)